SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/pwn/Magician2/README.md

 	$���256-1344251840
 	's prediction: HA! the answer was 18 see I knew you couldn't read my mind.

 Almost done!
-Now, `printf()` just needs to print a total of 50 characters to write the value 50 to `secretnum`.
+The actual server has ASLR running, which changes `secretnum`'s address.
+Get the value of the address given by the program, then adapt your attack input accordingly. `printf()` also needs to print a total of 50 characters to write the value 50 to `secretnum`.

 One of the ways to force `printf()` to print more characters easily would be to specify the precision for the printf token.
 We can use the following: